zhongshan2020/neuropsychiatric_research/eQTL_enrich.md

 we can see Q1 (top25%) eQTLs tend to enriched in more regions than others eQTLs

- <h1> 4, Prediction of 3'UTR eQTL against common SNPs as control (simulated using SNPsnap, default settings) based on various features using machine learning methods </h1>
+ <h1> 4, Prediction of 3'UTR eQTL against common SNPs using machine learning methods </h1>

 <h2> (1), SNP data: </h2>

 3,149 eQTL finemapped using DAPG for human brain

-66,737 common SNPs matched using SNPsnap
+66,737 common SNPs matched using SNPsnap (default settings)

 <h2> (2), features: </h2>